Appdynamics/rackspace-monitoring-extension/README.md

 |{Region}/{InstanceName}/Status	| Current instance state|
 |{Region}/{InstanceName}/Node Count| Number of nodes this loadbalancer caters to servicing the request|

+Status values from Rackspace REST api are represented as integers in this extension.
+Refer [here](https://github.com/Appdynamics/rackspace-monitoring-extension/blob/master/StatusDescription) for details.

 ## Custom Dashboard
 ![]()